dzilles/grgen/README.md

 ## Usage

-After installing you can start the two examples by executing `grgen_example_naca` or `grgen_example_sphere` in the terminal.
+After installing, the two examples in the [examples folder](examples) can be started by executing `python grgen_example_naca` or `python grgen_example_sphere`.
-If all necessary packages are installed, you can just execute the example file in the source folder with `python3 nacaExample.py` or `python3 sphereExample.py` without installation.

-Since this project is in a pre-alpha stage and just a proof of concept there is currently no way to output the grid files.
-If you want to use different input geometries follow the two examples for a [NACA profile](src/grgen/nacaExample.py) and a [sphere](src/grgen/sphereExample.py).
+The exact usage of the package is documented in these example files.

 ----